Extreme Hazard Identification

 What is an Extreme Hazard?

-An extreme hazard is any risk that has the potential to cause serious damage or harm if it were to occur.
 For example, a chemical spill would be considered an extreme hazard as it has the potential to cause serious injury or illness for anyone exposed to it.

 How to Identify Extreme Hazards